Business Administration - General Business

 MGT2309 Lean Six Sigma

-All organizations have "waste" throughout their organization.
+All organizations have waste throughout their organization.
 Lean methodologies show you how recognize this waste, whereas Six Sigma is a process quality-control and improvement methodology that offers businesses a competitive advantage by improving processes, product and service quality.
 Students use tools such as 5S and Value Stream Mapping to document waste.
 Moreover, students gain an understanding of Six Sigma DMAIC methodology, design and implementation.
 Through lectures, assignments, simulations and group activities, students examine the successful implementation and sustainability for an organization.

-Pre-requisites: MGT2320 and QUA2343
+Pre-requisites: MGT2320 AND QUA2343

 MGT2313 Business Planning